RC Strasbourg Alsace Academy: History

 RC Strasbourg Alsace's academy was created for the training of young players in 1972.
 The first training center, located on the east side of the Stade de la Meinau, was created in 1974 under the leadership of athletic director Robert Domergue and Jacques Berthommier, first coach of the training center.
 Among the champions of France in 1979, Albert Gemmrich, Jacques Glassmann, Jean-Jacques Marx, Léonard Specht and Roland Wagner were trained by Racing.
 Another member of the champions of France in 1979, Arsène Wenger, was head of the academy between 1981 and 1983 at the end of his playing career.
-In the 1980s, Vincent Sattler, who died accidentally when he was a top prospect of French football, and José Cobos passed through the center.
+In the 1980s, Vincent Sattler, who died in a car accident when he was a top prospect of French football, and José Cobos passed through the center.
 In the following decade, players like Olivier Dacourt, Martin Djetou and Valérien Ismaël were products of Strasbourg's academy.

 Because of the age of the old building, a new training center was built near the Meinau stadium under the leadership of President Patrick Proisy.
 The new center, which opened in October 2000, includes a covered field with synthetic grass 40 meters by 60, also used by the professional group in inclement weather.
 The buildings, originally owned by RC Strasbourg, were built on municipal land which was leased to the club until 2045.
 In 2010 the city of Strasbourg bought for €4,074,000 the buildings of the training center at the club, which was then in financial difficulty.
 The center's budget for the 2010–2011 season was €2.5 million and was funded in the amounts of €1.5 million by the local authorities and 1 million by the company RC Strasbourg.

 In 2010–11, the club was deemed "too expensive" by the National President Jafar Hilali, who wrote in Dernières Nouvelles d'Alsace "I ask myself a simple question.
 What good is it to keep a training center with a budget of € 2.5 million, equal to three-quarters of the clubs in National?"(translated).
 In case of merger with Football Club de Mulhouse, the training center would have remained in Strasbourg but the club have played in Mulhouse.
 After the announcement of the bankruptcy filing, the players were free to choose their future course.

 Although it was likely that it would disappear at the end of 2010–2011, Racing retained its training center after filing for bankruptcy, and in October 2011, the city of Strasbourg awarded a grant of €300,000 to the association for its operations.
 Since filing for bankruptcy, the center is no longer franchised.
 It became a school of elite soccer.
 In 2012–2013, there will no longer 34 but 15 permanent residents at the training center.